northwestcoder/gen_appointments/README.md

 *input/hospitals.csv*

 A selection of fields from medicare.gov data - all we are interested in is Name, Address, County.
 There's more you could do here of course.
-In our data model we end up with these fields: "Key","Name","Description","Image","Address","LatLong"
+In our data model we end up with these fields: "Key","Name","Description","Image","Address","LatLong".
+The premise here is to come up with your own list of facilities and update this file accordingly.

 *input/dates.csv*

 A newline-list of dates with a trailing quotation (lame).
 These are the dates you want to make available to your audience.
-In our data model we end up with these fields: "Key","Location","Name"
-(Name is the string representation of the date, location is a foreign key reference to locations.csv)
+In our data model we end up with these fields: "Key","Location","Name" (Name is the string representation of the date, location is a foreign key reference to locations.csv) The premise here is that you will pick your own range of dates and then update this file accordingly.

 *input/times.csv*

 A newline-list of times with a trailing quotation (lame).
 When you run this script, we generate 15 timeslots for each time listed in input/times.csv and in our output times.csv file the data will look like:

+<sub><sup>
 "Key","Date","Name","Times"
 "rgwhkg4jqmt440od","rs51fab4khga41gi","Slot 1","08:00:00"
 "rkwz02rbqi02i7nk","rs51fab4khga41gi","Slot 2","08:00:00"